 - What is the output of this campaign going to be?

 - Are we going to have a mail piece?

 - Are we going to have some kind of an email program or a microsite?

 This approach is much more tactical.
 From my perspective, it’s also more prudent because it helps paint a realistic picture of the campaign [early on] and what it’s going to cost.

-From my experience, it feels like that outsourced mentality is always very strong when we have a slightly tighter economy, because organizations are really questioning, “How do I do this more efficiently?”
+PK: From my experience, it feels like that outsourced mentality is always very strong when we have a slightly tighter economy, because organizations are really questioning, “How do I do this more efficiently?”

-Right now, most in-house teams aren’t in the position to add five more team members or invest in new technology infrastructure.
+In reality, most in-house teams aren’t in the position to add five more team members or invest in new technology infrastructure.
 An outsourced model complements and plugs into existing infrastructure and teams.
 The flexibility here is the real benefit, giving them the ability to resource-up [or down] and still carry a lower cost.